You Can Create a Caring, Connected and Communicative Relationship

 My role as a neutral guide is to provide you both with structure, safety and support and you engage in a healing and strengthening process.
 Initially, I’ll get to know your relationship and you each as individuals.
 I may ask to meet with you each individually, but generally we will be working as a team, which helps you both grow in understanding of each other as you also uncover insights into yourselves.

-Throughout our counseling for couples work together we’ll explore the expectations that you put on yourselves and each other and bring awareness to your communication styles.
-As humans, we also almost always give our partner what we need in relationship, which is not necessarily what he or she needs.
+Throughout our counseling sessions we will explore the expectations that you put on yourselves and each other and bring awareness to your communication styles.
+As humans, we tend to give our partners what we need to feel loved, respected and heard in the relationship.
+Since we often have different ways of experiencing these things, this might not be the best strategy.
 For instance, you might need attention when things get tense while your partner needs space to think things through.
-Through this work, we’ll uncover what you both need to feel loved and explore ways to compromise and connect so that both of you get what you need and want in and through your relationship.
+Some of us feel loved through touch, some from hearing the words.
+Through this work, we’ll uncover what you both need to feel loved and explore ways to compromise and connect so that both of you get what you need and want in your relationship.

 I’ve been supporting couples in private practice for over a decade.
 I have seen time and again that with a willingness to self-explore, a desire to understand your partner and a dedication to tend to the relationship, anything becomes possible.
 We are meant to live, learn, grow and heal in relationship, however, that closeness inevitably creates friction.
 The good news is that rather than let friction turn to fire, you can learn how to effectively and lovingly lean into and learn from each other, clear through what’s been keeping you apart and restore a healthy and harmonious connection.

 You still might wonder if therapy for couples is right for you…